Generalized-Hydrodynamic approach to Inhomogeneous Quenches: Correlations, Entanglement and Quantum Effects: Quantum Entanglement Generated by Inhomogeneous Quenches

 Crucially, for quenches in free fermionic systems the validity of \eqref{eq:quasi-1}--\eqref{eq:sk} can be proved~\cite{fagotti2008evolution}.
 Namely, by solving exactly the dynamics one can show that \eqref{eq:quasi-1} gives the leading order contribution for large $t$ and $\ell$, and, in particular, it becomes exact in the space-time scaling limit $t,\ell\to\infty$, with $\ell/t$ fixed.

 As anticipated before, Eq.~\eqref{eq:quasi-1} contains only thermodynamic information about the system and the quench.
 Indeed, the group velocity of the quasiparticles is a property of the system's dispersion relation, and the entropy of the GGE is a thermodynamic quantity.
-For lattice models, for which a maximum velocity $v_M$ exists~\cite{lieb1972finite}, Eq.~\eqref{eq:quasi-1} predicts a linear growth at short times $2v_Mt<\ell$, followed by a saturation to the volume law scaling $S_{\ell}(t)\propto\ell$ at asymptotically long times.
-In contrast with~\eqref{eq:cft} the saturation is not abrupt as a consequence of the quasiparticles having a dispersion.
-Note that, while in the original quasiparticle picture only pairs of entangled quasiparticles are assumed to contribute to the entanglement (and such assumption is verified in several quantum quenches in non-interacting models~\cite{fagotti2008evolution} and for some initial states in integrable interacting systems~\cite{alba2017entanglement,piroli2017what}, see also~\cite{delfino2014quantum,delfino2017theory}), this is not true in general.
+For systems with a maximal velocity $v_M$ (for example those fulfilling the hypothesis of the Lieb Robinson bound~\cite{lieb1972finite}), Eq.~\eqref{eq:quasi-1} predicts a linear growth at short times $2v_Mt<\ell$, followed by a saturation to the volume law scaling $S_{\ell}(t)\propto\ell$ at asymptotically long times.
+In contrast with~\eqref{eq:cft} the saturation is not abrupt because the quasiparticles have a dispersion.
+Note that, while in the original quasiparticle picture only pairs of entangled quasiparticles are assumed to contribute to the entanglement (and such an assumption is verified in several quantum quenches in non-interacting models~\cite{fagotti2008evolution} and for some initial states in integrable interacting systems~\cite{alba2017entanglement,piroli2017what}, see also~\cite{delfino2014quantum,delfino2017theory}), this is not true in general.
 Specifically, for some initial states multiparticle entanglement, for instance involving triplets of quasiparticles, can be present.
 Some of these situations have been investigated in free-fermion systems, and the quasiparticle picture extended accordingly~\cite{bertini2018entanglementwith,bastianello2018spreading,bastianello2020entanglement_II}.

 Let us now discuss quenches from homogeneous initial states in {\it }interacting} systems.
 In particular, let us consider the case of Bethe Ansatz solvable models with a single species of quasiparticles (see Sec.~\ref{sec:interactions}).
 In this case the quasiparticle prediction~\eqref{eq:quasi-1} is modified as follows~\cite{alba2017entanglement}